This story is about a poor man who needed access to forgiveness, and how he found it.

 He told her of his wanderings from the beginning, north and south, Aberdeen, Dundee, Perth, and even Glasgow.
 But after only one hour in that western city, while drunk, he had seen a little girl on a street corner, her back to him, and he cried out his daughter’s name, for he thought it could even be herself – alive, gentle, lovely, with her playful smile.

 But when the girl turned and looked at him in his rags, his filth, his hair unkempt, his eyes fixed in a stare of hopeless joy, he saw that she was not Eilidh.
-And the girl wept sorely and called for her mother, who ran back and looked at Robbie with an accusing look of loathing.
-Shocked and afraid of any repercussions and suspicions, although he had intended to stay at a homeless shelter nearby, he turned and hurried away.
+And the girl wept sorely and called for her mother, who ran back to her little girl and looked at Robbie with an accusing look of sheer loathing.
+Shocked and afraid of any repercussions and suspicions, although he had intended to stay at a homeless shelter nearby, he turned and hurried away again.
 He kept on walking north, out of the city, past suburbs where he dared not rest, lest any man find him and accuse him of something dark and awful.
-He felt like the most grimy, repellent creature on the earth and had not stopped until he had collapsed in a ruined graveyard.
+He felt like the most grimy, repellent creature on the earth and he had not stopped until he had collapsed, exhausted, in a ruined graveyard.

 “Poor Robbie,” she said softly, laying a hand on his arm.
 “I think you’ve had the worst of it.”